carolsand/SEIR-Feb-22-2021/work/w11/d2/02-react-appointments-lab.md

 You will need to create a new React CodeSandbox project named `react-appointments`.

-For this lab, you will be creating an appointment management system that will persist your data using localStorage and the useEffect hook!
+For this lab, you will be creating an appointment management system that will persist your data using localStorage!

 ### Local Storage